 Sarah Evans Barker was appointed judge of the United States District Court, Southern District of Indiana, in March 1984 and served as chief judge between 1994 and 2001.
-Prior to her appointment, Barker was United States Attorney for the Southern District of Indiana.
-From 1977 to 1981, she was both an associate and partner at the Indianapolis law firm of Bose McKinney & Evans.
-She started her Indianapolis legal career as an Assistant United States Attorney after working as a legislative assistant to Senator Charles H. Percy and Congressman Gilbert Gude in Washington, D.C., and special counsel to the Senate Government Operations Subcommittee.
+Prior to her appointment, Judge Barker was United States Attorney for the Southern District of Indiana.
+From 1977 to 1981, she was both an associate and partner at the Indianapolis law firm of Bose, McKinney & Evans.
+She started her Indianapolis legal career as an assistant United States Attorney, after working as a legislative assistant to Senator Charles H. Percy and Congressman Gilbert Gude in Washington, D.C., and special counsel to the Senate Government Operations Subcommittee.

-Judge Barker was born in Mishawaka, Indiana, and is a graduate of Indiana University and the American University School of Law.
+Judge Barker received her B.S. in social work from Indiana University and a J.D. from the American University Washington College of Law.
 She is an active member of the Morgantown United Methodist Church.
-She and her husband, attorney Kenneth R. Barker, have three grown children and four grandchildren.